babelfish-for-postgresql/babelfish_project_website/_client/csharp.md

 MS SQL is one of the dominant database systems on Microsoft Windows platforms and C# is one of the more popular languages used in this ecosystem.
-So it is important to see how a C# connection can be established and how data can be fetched.
+That means it's important to see how a C# connection can be established and how data can be fetched.

 ### Sample code in C#